1938–1939 German expedition to Tibet: Members

-Ernst Schäfer was a member of the SS when he arrived at the German consulate in Chungking in 1935.
+Ernst Schäfer was a member of the SS when he arrived at the German consulate in Chongqing in 1935.
 He had just returned from a trip through parts of Asia, mainly India and China, in which the two other heads of the expedition had abandoned him out of fear of the native tribes.
 Schäfer turned the expedition from a complete failure into a great success, and the SS took note by sending him a letter informing him of a promotion to SS-Untersturmführer and summoning him back to Germany from Philadelphia, Pennsylvania.
 In June 1936, Schäfer met with Himmler, who informed Sievers and Galke to start organizing an expedition to Tibet.

 Schäfer recruited young, fit men who would be well suited for an arduous journey.
 At 24, Karl Wienert (an assistant of Wilhelm Filchner, a famous explorer) was the team's geologist.
 Also 24, Edmund Geer was selected as the technical leader to organize the expedition.
-A relatively-old teammate, who was 38, was Ernst Krause (not to be confused with the German biologist of the same name), who was to double as a filmmaker and an entomologist.
+A relatively old teammate, who was 38, was Ernst Krause (not to be confused with the German biologist of the same name), who was to double as a filmmaker and an entomologist.
 Bruno Beger was a 26-year-old Rassekunde expert and student of Hans F.K.
 Günther and was to be the team's anthropologist.